bluesky/bluesky/doc/source/plans.rst

 catch the exception and either handle it or merely yield some "clean up" messsages before re-raising the exception and killing plan execution.

+The exception in question may originate from the plan itself or from the RunEngine when it attempts to execute a given command.

 .. code-block:: python

     # This example is illustrative, but it is not completely correct.